jgraham0325/land-register-api-docs/docs/_articles/business-rules-test-1.md

     * Granting of a PA
     * PAA progressed to PA - note, this occurs upon receipt of the PA, not when it is granted
     * Granting of a change request
-    * A change in work category
+    * A change in works category
 * The maximum date range for the fee report is 31 calendar days.
 * The fee report results are sorted by date of the chargeable transaction in ascending order.